iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend">Plotting the positive part of many ReLU neurons.
 Summed up, they form a network output that perfectly fits the data.</p>

 We draw one example of a usual local minimum for gradient descent in the specific case of having more neurons than existing patterns.
 In practice (with more data in higher dimensions) there are much fewer neurons than possible activations.
-However, there are many situations in which neurons will lead to the same activation patterns.
+However, there are many situations in which neurons will lead to the same activation patterns, and in the experiment section we will see how to force such dynamics.

-Note that we can merge neurons that are in the same activation pattern by summing them up, creating a new neuron, and keeping both the output and the loss unchanged (although regularization might decrease).
+Note that we can merge neurons that are in the same activation pattern by summing them up (even in higher dimensions), creating a new neuron, and keeping both the output and the loss unchanged (although regularization might decrease).
 The fact that having more than one neuron in one pattern does not decrease the loss is at the core of the proof.

 ### Activation patterns

 The equivalence proof is heavily based on ReLU, specifically that a ReLU unit divides the input space into two regions: one where it will output zero, and the other where it is the identity.
 If you consider a finite set of samples and a single ReLU, it will activate and deactivate some samples: this is called an activation pattern.
 A diagonal matrix $$\pmb{D}_i \in \{0,1\}^{n \times n}$$ describes one activation pattern, but not all are possible for a given dataset.
 There is a finite amount of such possible patterns, exponential in the dimension of the data.

+This section is important to understand the final animations in the experimental section, and helps understand how active activation patterns evolve in the non-convex problem.

 #### Two-Dimensional Data